jotavare/42-resources/README.md

 - [Find Peers](https://find-peers.codam.nl) - Website meant to help students to find peers that are working on the same project.
 - [S42](https://s42.app) - Former [stud42.fr](https://stud42.fr) and still in beta.
 You can check clusters from Helsinki 🇫🇮, Malaga 🇪🇸, Paris 🇫🇷, Seoul🇰🇷 and Vienna 🇦🇹.
 - [42 Evaluators](https://42evaluators.com) - Calculator, Leaderboard, PeerFinder, Blackhole, 42 Network Maps and Stats.
+- [Neofetch Themes](https://github.com/Chick2D/neofetch-themes) - A bunch of neofetch configs in a single place.

 #### SUBJECTS
 ###### _All current 42 subjects._